handsontable/hyperformula/docs/guide/built-in-functions.md

 supported._

 ::: tip
-You can use [custom functions](custom-functions) to overwrite the standard implementations or add your own functions.
+You can modify the built-in functions or create your own, by adding a [custom function](custom-functions).
 :::

 ## Demo